This topic covers both Original and SE versions.

 though the power is switched to OFF, the charger / battery bank continues to supply power

 into parts of the SKULPT circuitry.
+You may see some lights still illuminated.

 - If you are using a power supply source (charger, battery pack etc.) with auto sensing, you may need to physically disconnect the SKULPT from the power source when switching off as the power source itself may continue to power the unit via the data lines after switching off.